4 Ways I Use Stories to Get Clients (Not Just Engagement)

 How I can make your messaging and marketing magnetic🧲

-As you know by now, I’m Giada (hi!), the brand messaging strategist and copywriter for women entrepreneurs
+As you know by now, I’m Giada (hi!), the marketing message mentor and strategist for women entrepreneurs.

-I can take your from “just another option in your niche” to “THE go-to solution for your ideal clients” in two main ways:
+I can take your from “just another option in your niche” to “THE ONE for your ideal clients”.

 You already have the perfect services for your clients.
 Now, it’s time to package them in a way that attracts them and makes them think “It’s like she’s read my mind!
 This is exactly what I need right now.”